 Fellows determine which laboratory or clinical research project he/she is interested in pursuing through a process of interviewing with faculty at Baylor.
 Précis of individual research projects are summarized in the descriptions of individual faculty of the Nephrology Division.
 Fellows may engage in a research fellowship with a BCM mentor from another field, bridging like disciplines.

 Clinical Concentration Pathway

-All fellows in our traditional fellowship program will be eligible to gain additional content expertise via a clinical concentration pathway.
-Successful completion of this pathway, including the capstone project, will result in a "Certificate of Added Qualification."
+All second-year fellows in our traditional fellowship program will be eligible to gain additional content expertise via a clinical concentration pathway.
 The pathways offered at Baylor are tailored to the strengths of key faculty mentor or local expertise.
 The concentration pathways that are currently offered include: Clinician Educator, Public Policy, Business of Nephrology, and Transitions in Nephrology.
 The trainee enrolled will meet with the mentor monthly to discuss a topic and/or develop the scholarly project.